 But what is a wrapped coin?

 А wrapped coin is a crypto coin that is connected to the value of another coin, but exists on a different blockchain.
-Usually, one coin gets wrapped by creating a version of it on another blockchain and pegging it to the original coin.
+Usually, one coin gets wrapped by creating a version of it on another blockchain and as a result of arbitrage trading the wrapped coin’s value tends to be aligned to the price of the original coin.
 When a wrapped coin gets minted, the original coin gets locked away.
 When the wrapped coin gets burned, the original coin is released back into circulation on the native blockchain.

 Some of the first wrapped coins that were made include: wrapped Bitcoin, wrapped Ethereum, and many others.
 Usually, coins get wrapped in Ethereum, Tron, and/or Binance blockchains.

 The wrapped coin is a placeholder token for the original coin, but now on a different blockchain, which should mean they are equally valued, as they can be exchanged (minted or burned) 1:1 at any time on the exchanges.
+However, due to differences in supply and demand of each coin on their own network, some price variance can exist between the original coin and it’s wrapped counterpart.
 An example is the native Safex Cash (SFX) and the BEP20 Wrapped Safex Cash (WSFX), which exists on the Binance blockchain.
 The minting/burning process is done via a Binance Chain smart contract.

 Why would some dev team make wrapped coin?